 Be Happy you Weren’t Born in 1900

-You’ll see that we can Adapt, Adjust and Overcome today's trying times
+You'll see that we as a race are able to Adapt, Adjust and Overcome even during the most trying of times...

 I had the privilege to connect with a former colleague and longtime friend, Joe Lovetere of Hub Technical Services (HubTech), a few days ago to check-in and ensure all was well.

 As we were wrapping up, Joe said he felt pretty good about the ability to recover based on his enduring positive attitude and the insight he derived from an article (author unknown) that was passed his way.

 It helped him put things into perspective and look at today’s situation in a totally new way.